luigifreda/pyslam/README.md

 3. **VLAD vocabulary generation**: Train your target VLAD "vocabulary" by using the script `test/loopclosing/test_gen_vlad_voc_from_des_array.py`.

+Once you have trained the vocabulary, you can add it in [loop_closing/loop_detector_vocabulary.py](loop_closing/loop_detector_vocabulary.py) and correspondingly create a new loop detector configuration in [loop_closing/loop_detector_configs.py](loop_closing/loop_detector_configs.py) that uses it.

 #### Vocabulary-free loop closing

 Most methods do not require pre-trained vocabularies.
 Specifically:
 - `iBoW` and `OBindex2`: These methods incrementally build bags of binary words and, if needed, convert (front-end) non-binary descriptors into binary ones.
-- Others: Methods like `HDC_DELF`, `SAD`, `AlexNet`, `NetVLAD`, `CosPlace`, and `EigenPlaces` directly extract global descriptors and process them using dedicated aggregators, independently from the used front-end descriptors.
+- Others: Methods like `HDC_DELF`, `SAD`, `AlexNet`, `NetVLAD`, `CosPlace`, and `EigenPlaces` directly extract their specific **global descriptors** and process them using dedicated aggregators, independently from the used front-end descriptors.

 As mentioned above, only `DBoW2`, `DBoW3`, and `VLAD` require pre-trained vocabularies.

 #### Double-check your loop detection configuration and verify vocabulary compability

+##### Loop detection method based on a pre-trained vocabulary

-When selecting a loop detection method based on a pre-trained vocabulary(such as `DBoW2`, `DBoW3`, and `VLAD`), ensure the following:
+When selecting a **loop detection method based on a pre-trained vocabulary** (such as `DBoW2`, `DBoW3`, and `VLAD`), ensure the following:
-1. The back-end and the front-end are using the same descriptor type (this is also automatically checked for consistency).
+1. The back-end and the front-end are using the same descriptor type (this is also automatically checked for consistency) or their descriptor managers are independent (see further details in the configuration options `LoopDetectorConfigs` available in [loop_closing/loop_detector_configs.py](loop_closing/loop_detector_configs.py)).
 2. A corresponding pre-trained vocubulary is available.
 For more details, refer to the [vocabulary management section](#vocabulary-management).

+##### Missing vocabulary for the selected front-end descriptor type

-If you lack a compatible vocabulary for the selected front-end descriptor type, you have the following options:
+If you lack a compatible vocabulary for the selected front-end descriptor type, you can follow one of the these options:
-a.
-Create and load the vocabulary (refer to the [vocabulary management section](#vocabulary-management)).
+1. Create and load the vocabulary (refer to the [vocabulary management section](#vocabulary-management)).
-b.
-Choose an `*_INDEPENDENT` loop detector method, which works with an independent local_feature_manager.
+2. Choose an `*_INDEPENDENT` loop detector method, which works with an independent local_feature_manager.
-c.
-Select a vocabular-free loop closing method.
+3. Select a vocabular-free loop closing method.

-See the file `loop_detector_configs.py` for further details.
+See the file [loop_closing/loop_detector_configs.py](loop_closing/loop_detector_configs.py) for further details.

 ---